 Jeff is responsible for a variety of courses pertaining to environmental science and especially for the Freshwater Science (B.Sc.)
 Degree program.
 Jeff is a member of the Society of Canadian Limnologists, the American Society of Limnology and Oceanography, and American Geophysical Union.
 He was a founding board member of the British Columbia Lake Stewardship Society, and the Southern Interior Forest Extension (now FORREX) and Research Partnership, and NSERC Representative at OUC.
 Jeff and Rob O’Brien collaboratively operate the Water Resource Science/Trace Analysis Facility.

-Away from the office and lab, Jeff, wife Brenda, and daughter Kate can often be found on the trails of BC — on skis and snowshoes in winter and on foot, horseback or mountain bike for the rest of the year.
+Away from the office and lab, Jeff, and daughter Kate can often be found on the trails of BC — on skis and snowshoes in winter and on foot, horseback or mountain bike for the rest of the year.
 He also enjoys fishing, canoeing, and sailing in the recently restored sailboat.

 Freshwater and Environmental Science

 - Environment Canada

 - River Forecast Centre, Water-Supply & Stream Flow Conditions

 - Canadian Journal of Fisheries and Aquatic Sciences (Full Text Online)

 Research Interests & Projects